marle3003/mokapi/docs/examples/tutorials/running-mokapi-github-action.md

 ### Use Mokapi Script to Set Response

 Mokapi allows customizing API responses dynamically using scripts.
 The following example shows how to intercept HTTP requests and return different responses based on the request path.
+For a complete list of all available API endpoints, refer to our [API Reference](/docs/javascript-api/overview.md).

 ```javascript tab=users.js
 import { on } from 'mokapi'